yanlifang/InterviewPreparation/interview/techmock.md

 DI: provided by Spring IOC(inversion of control)
 1. Setter Dependency injection (SDI): injected with the help of setter and/or getter methods.
 Set DI as SDI in the bean, done through the bean-configuration file, under property tag
 2. Constructor dependency injection
+3. Field Injection: more popular, reflection like
+   1. @autowired
+   2. private UserRepo UserRepo;

+What is the best injection method: Constructor dependency injection, default constructor will make sure inject successfully

 ## abstract class and interface
 Type of methods: Interface can have only abstract methods.
 An abstract class can have abstract and non-abstract methods.
 From Java 8, it can have default and static methods also.